bartoszlenar/Validot/.github/ISSUE_TEMPLATE/bug_report.md

 ## Environment

-* Validot version: <!-- nuget package version or commit sha -->
+* Validot version: <!-- nuget package version and/or commit sha -->
-* dotnet version: <!-- dotnet SDK version and framework id (TargetFramework tag in csproj) -->
+* dotnet version: <!-- dotnet SDK version and framework id (TargetFramework tag in your csproj) -->
 * OS: <!-- OS name and version -->